catalogfi/merry/README.md

 merry go
 ```

-Starts all services, including the Bitcoin regtest node, Ethereum localnet node, explorers for the nodes and the Garden components.
+Starts all services, including the Bitcoin regtest node, Ethereum localnet node, explorers for the nodes and the Catalog services.

-- `--bare` flag: Starts only the multi-chain services (Bitcoin and Ethereum nodes with explorers) and excludes Garden components.
-This option is useful if you don't need the additional functionalities provided by Garden.
+- `--bare` flag: Starts only the multi-chain services (Bitcoin and Ethereum nodes with explorers) and excludes Catalog services.
+This option is useful if you don't need the additional functionalities like COBI and Orderbook provided by Catalog.

 - `--headless` flag: Starts all services except for frontend interfaces.
 This can be helpful for running merry in headless environments (e.g., servers) where a graphical user interface is not required.